-What You Need to Know About Heating and Air Conditioning Mechanic or Installer
+What Does it Take to Be a Heating and Air Conditioning Mechanic or Installer?

-Daily Life Of a HAC Mechanic or Installer
+A Day in the Life of a HAC Mechanic or Installer

 - Fabricate, assemble, or install duct work or chassis parts, using portable metal-working tools or welding equipment.

-Below is a list of the skills most Heating and Air Conditioning Mechanics and Installers say are important on the job.
+These are the skills Heating and Air Conditioning Mechanics and Installers say are the most useful in their careers:

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.